 Our latest unit in gym class is archery and it has me thinking quite a bit about the physics behind a bow and arrow.

 For example, first of a bow is composed of a frame of some material that can stretch.
 Next a stein string like material is tied to each end.
 The tighter the string, the higher the tension.
 A bow with a higher tension applies a greater force and therefore the impulse delerviered to the arrow is greater, (which of course is change in momentum).
-Energy is transferred into the arrow which hits a target or deer etc. other factors that come into play include air resistance and the force of gravity.
+Energy is transferred into the a

 As midterms approach, quarter two is quickly wrapping up, and this means many things when it comes to Fullerton's APC class at IHS.
 For one thing, Mechanics is done.
 We are officially ready to take an APC exam (which will be our midterm, a scary and exciting thought).
 In this quarter, we got into rotational momentum, oscillations, pendulums and gravity.
 Personally I felt the gravity unit was pretty tough.